dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 ## Step

 We saw that scripts can do many various tasks.
-Usually the script will go through a series of *steps*, like our example in [CI scripts are scary]({{< ref "post/0083-tips-from-a-build-farmer-part-1-ci-scripts-are-scary.md" >}}).
+Scripts often go through a series of *steps*, like our example in [CI scripts are scary]({{< ref "post/0083-tips-from-a-build-farmer-part-1-ci-scripts-are-scary.md" >}}):

 * Fetch the code
 * Compile everything